Beast-East/RandomMessageDiscordBot/README.md

 1. Toggle the inclusion of messages with mentions in them on the selection process.
 2. Configure where the message should be selected from and where it should be sent to($selectfrom and $sendto commands).
 3. Listen for the event of joining a new server and update the config accordingly.
+4. Allow users to set an interval where the bot will send a random message on its own ($interval minutes)